 The distinctive restaurant which forms the north-west corner of Collective.
 The building was designed by Collective Architecture to complement the older buildings and was completed in 2018.
-For menu and booking details of The Lookout by Gardener’s Cottage visit the webpage here.

 The largest dome at Collective.
 It was built in 1895 to house the Buckingham telescope, as its 22-inch lens was too large for Playfair’s Observatory.
 The Dome was re-purposed as a space for displaying contemporary art in 2014 and now hosts a changing programme of exhibitions and installations.

 The Playfair Monument was designed by architect William Henry Playfair and dedicated to his Uncle, John Playfair, the first President of the Astronomical Society which founded the Observatory.

 Designed by William Henry Playfair in 1818 and the birthplace of astronomy and timekeeping in Edinburgh.
 The building houses two telescopes, a shop showcasing the work of contemporary artists and makers, and a library which is open to visitors.